Disney’s Jungle Cruise Power of Woke (Part Two)The Dark Herald

 Ah, the Jungle.

-Lushy greenery so thick you can’t see a foot beyond your eyes.
+Greenery so dense you can’t see a foot beyond your eyes.
 The air is thick, hot, redolent, and sultry, it reeks of wet mold and rotted vegetation.
 Anything that brushes up against your leg sends a spidery tingle of alarm over your entire body.
 You don’t need to see the eyes to know that you are being watched, you can feel them all over you.
 The sounds are…well believe or not they, are exactly what you heard in the old jungle movies to include the “ooh-ooh-eeh-eeh-ah-ah” thing.

 The truth is old Hollywood got a lot that stuff right.